-Welcome to the website of Stokenchurch Parish Church
+Welcome to Stokenchurch Parish Church

 Stokenchurch Parish Church (dedicated to St Peter and St Paul) is a rural village church – which means that almost everyone involved in the church comes from within the parish of Stokenchurch (which includes the hamlets of Water End, Studley Green and Beacons Bottom).
 We are a family church – which means we try to welcome people of all ages and from all backgrounds.
 Stokenchurch itself is a village at the southern end of the Chiltern Hills on the Buckinghamshire / Oxfordshire boarder.